Ultrabenosaurus/OpenTrack/README.md

 Edit the `$db_*` variables near the top of `track.php` to match your database settings.
 Don't worry if the table you intend to use doesn't exist yet, the script will create a table using default settings if it can't find one matching the name you provide.

-Upload `track.php` and the entire `lib/` directory to your server - the location doesn't matter so long as the relative paths between files is maintained.
+Upload `track.php` and the entire `lib/` directory to your server - the location doesn't matter so long as the relative paths between files are maintained.

 Test the script by either: